mindful-math/mindful-math.github.io/content/post/techincalWriting.md

 ### avoid consecutively using "this", "also", "it", etc.

 > If repeated too often, a reader can lose track of an author's message.
-Variable assignment in programming follows a similar cardinal rule - frequent reassignment of variables causes debugging nightmares.
+Variable assignment in programming follows a similar cardinal rule - frequent reassignment of variables causes confusion and chaos.

 <details>
 <summary> examples </summary>